 If you or someone close to you is in an urgent mental health situation, our emergency mental health care team is ready to help seven days a week.

 If you’re experiencing severe depression symptoms, panicked thoughts and trouble breathing, or feel like hurting yourself or someone else, it’s important to get help right away.
-When you come in, we can connect you with mental health professionals in person or via telehealth.
+When you come in, we will evaluate you and connect you with mental health professionals when necessary.

 If you’ve just experienced a sexual assault, it’s important to seek help immediately.
 Our experienced nurses will make sure you get the care and support you need.
 Come to the Emergency Center or call us for more information and instructions about your visit.